stungeye/Programming-1-Notes/docs/11-pointers/03-pointers-and-the-heap.md

 }
 ```

-If this function each time this function was called an `int`s worth of memory would be allocated from the heap and would remain inaccessible until the program terminated.
+Each time the function is called, an `int`s worth of memory is allocated on the heap but never freed because delete isn't used.
+The program will crash when the heap is exhausted.

 ```cpp
 while (1) {